-- Cut down on the caffeine – we all have different tolerance levels of caffeine so it’s important to listen to your body and ensure you stop drinking caffeinated drinks well before bedtime.
+- Cut down on the caffeine – we all have different tolerance levels of caffeine so it’s important to listen to your body and make sure you stop drinking caffeinated drinks well before bedtime.

 - Alcohol is often used to promote sleep, however, our bodies have to work harder to process the alcohol in our system meaning that we don’t get the same quality of sleep, and will often wake up tired.

-- Try to avoid eating a heavy meal before bedtime – similar to alcohol, our bodies have to work hard to digest and process the food which leads to a more disturbed sleep
+- Try to avoid eating a heavy meal before bedtime – similar to alcohol, our bodies have to work hard to digest and process the food which leads to a night of more disturbed sleep.

 - Get outside!
 Natural light helps our bodies know when to sleep and when to wake up.